 atest FrameworksServicesTests:ScreenDecorWindowTests CtsVideoTestCases:VideoEncoderDecoderTest

--a to run the tests for all available device
+-a to run these tests for all available

 atest -a libinput_tests inputflinger_tests